Consumer edition active

 Symptoms of Serotonin Syndrome

-Symptoms usually resolve within 24 hours, but symptoms may last longer depending on the time required for the body to break down the drug.
+Symptoms usually resolve within 24 hours, but symptoms may last longer depending on the time required for the body to break down the medication.

 Diagnosis of Serotonin Syndrome

-• Typical symptoms developing in a person who is taking a drug known to cause serotonin syndrome
+• Typical symptoms developing in a person who is taking a medication known to cause serotonin syndrome

-Diagnosis of serotonin syndrome is based solely on the doctor's evaluation of a person's symptoms, physical examination findings (especially of the nervous system), and a history of taking a drug that affects serotonin receptors.
+Diagnosis of serotonin syndrome is based on the doctor's evaluation of a person's symptoms and physical examination findings (especially of the nervous system), using specific criteria, combined with a history of taking 1 or more medications that affects serotonin receptors.

 There are no tests to confirm the diagnosis, but testing of blood and urine may be needed to exclude other disorders that cause high fever and similar symptoms, and to identify complications.